-\paragraph{Dataset Statistics} Table~\ref{stat} summarizes the statistics of the BAKE-Q\&J and BAKE-J datasets.
+\paragraph{Dataset Statistics} Readers can refer to Appendix~\ref{append_stat} for the details of the statistics of the BAKE-Q\&J and BAKE-J datasets.
 To verify generalization and locality, there is at least one prompt for each editing example.
-Meanwhile, there is one reverse-qa prompt (only for BAKE-Q\&J) and one reverse-judge prompt to verify reversibility.
+Meanwhile, there is one reverse-qa prompt (only for BAKE-Q\&J) and one reverse-judge prompt to verify reverse generalization.
 Both datasets consist of counterfactual edits utilized to investigate if edited models can recall the editing facts in both the editing and reverse directions.